 It's really really simple but, as usual, Caroline Morris doesn't seem to understand it and wants to over-complicate and throw dust into the eyes of her readers.
 The lie that Keith thought Mike was telling had nothing to do with his 1995 affidavit and nothing to do with an assumed January 1990 purchase of the red diary.

-But, as I've said before, it's the very fact that Mike's affidavit appeared to place the purchase of the red diary in January 1990 which actually tells us that the affidavit, which was almost certainly drafted by Alan Gray who, as Ms Morris herself admits (in #467 of the 'Problem of Logic thread'), typed the entire thing, is confused as to dates.
+But, as I've said before, it's the very fact that Mike's affidavit appeared to place the purchase of the red diary in January 1990 which actually tells us that the affidavit, which was almost certainly drafted by Alan Gray who, as Ms Morris herself admits (in #467 of the 'Problem of Logic thread'), typed the entire thing, was confused as to dates.
 Once it is realized that the red diary was, in fact, purchased in March 1992 then the rest of the affidavit needs to be adjusted around that date.
 What is perfectly clear from the story told in the affidavit is that the red diary was acquired BEFORE the acquisition of the scrapbook from Outhwaite & Litherland.

 Therefore, what Mike Barrett was actually saying through Alan Gray in his 1995 affidavit was that he bought the scrapbook from Outhwaite & Litherland after he acquired the red diary in March 1992.